cassina/commit-dude/CONTRIBUTING.md

 export OPENAI_API_KEY=your-key
 ```

-Then run:
+Then run the following to confirm the console script was generated.:

 ```bash
 commit-dude --help
 ```

-to confirm the console script was generated.

 Perform a lightweight sanity check by: